zw1454/cs107-FinalProject/docs/documentation.md

 ## Licensing

 This software is licensed under the GNU General Public License.
 This Copyleft license allows users to use and modify our software and, as stated on the GNU GPL website, says that "anyone who redistributes the software, with or without changes, must pass along the freedom to further copy and change it."
-As beneficiaries of free software, we would like to makes ours free as well.
+As beneficiaries of free software, we would like to make ours free as well.

 More on this particular license can be found here: https://www.gnu.org/licenses/gpl-3.0.html